UniT: Data Efficient Tactile Representation with Generalization to Unseen Objects: Abstract

 \section{Abstract}

-UniT is a novel approach to tactile representation learning, using VQVAE to learn a compact latent space and serve as the tactile representation.
-It uses tactile images obtained from a single simple object to train the representation with transferability and generalizability.
+UniT is an approach to tactile representation learning, using VQGAN to learn a compact latent space and serve as the tactile representation.
+It uses tactile images obtained from a single simple object to train the representation with generalizability.
 This tactile representation can be zero-shot transferred to various downstream tasks, including perception tasks and manipulation policy learning.
-Our benchmarking on an in-hand 3D pose estimation task shows that UniT outperforms existing visual and tactile representation learning methods.
+Our benchmarkings on in-hand {3D pose and 6D pose estimation tasks and a tactile classification task} show that UniT outperforms existing visual and tactile representation learning methods.
 Additionally, UniT's effectiveness in policy learning is demonstrated across three real-world tasks involving diverse manipulated objects and complex robot-object-environment interactions.
 Through extensive experimentation, UniT is shown to be a simple-to-train, plug-and-play, yet widely effective method for tactile representation learning.
-For more details, please refer to our open-source repository\footnote{https://github.com/ZhengtongXu/UniT} and the project website\footnote{https://zhengtongxu.github.io/unifiedtactile.github.io/}.
+For more details, please refer to our open-source repository {https://github.com/ZhengtongXu/UniT} and the project website {https://zhengtongxu.github.io/unit-website/}.